-UW’s underwhelming season continues with Buffaloes’ trampling of Huskies in 20-14 loss at Colorado
+Huskies trampled by Buffaloes as UW’s underwhelming season continues

 Followed by a dud.

 On Saturday, Colorado ran for 128 yards and 6.1 yards per carry … in the first half alone.
+The Buffs finished with 207 rushing yards and five yards per rush.
 Washington didn’t record a sack or a tackle for loss in the first three quarters.
 It could be argued that the Huskies’ best defense was its opponent’s three offensive holding penalties.

+“That still came down to tackling, guys fitting their gaps,” UW safety Myles Bryant said of his team’s underwhelming defensive performance.
+“That’s kind of been a recurring theme this year, (not) making tackles and people doing their job.
+So that’s something we still have to keep working on and keep cleaning up.”

 With 1:37 left before halftime, Buffs quarterback Steven Montez lofted a 39-yard pass to the corner of the end zone.
 UW freshman cornerback Trent McDuffie had inside position, but no matter.
 Wide receiver Laviska Shenault Jr. outleaped him and ripped the football away for Colorado’s first offensive touchdown.